Winchcombe Hotels Bed and Breakfast (B&B) Cottages and Inns

 Farmhouse dating back to approximately 1600's nestled at the foot of the Cotswold Hills, lovingly restored combining character with convenience.
 Situated on the Cotswold Way between Broadway and Winchcombe.

 Good facilities and a warm welcome All rooms en suite.
-One double room with jacuzzi, one family room with shower/bath, one twin room with shower.
+One double room with bath, one family room with shower/bath, one twin room with shower.
 Tea and coffee making facilities in all rooms.
 Evening meals and pack lunches available on request.
 Guest lounge/TV room, guest dinning room.
 Free off road parking in large farm courtyard.
 Large gardens.
 Porterage available.
-A warm welcome awaits you from Maggie and Mick.
+A warm welcome awaits you from Maggie Green.

-Accomodation Choose from three different bedrooms to stay in, depending on your requirements.
+Choose from three different bedrooms to stay in, depending on your requirements.
 The Green room boasts two single beds, with ensuite shower facilities.
 The Yellow room can accomodate families thanks to the large double and single beds, with ensuite showering and bathing facilities.
-Finally the Blue room contains a large double bed, with ensuite bathroom boasting a jacuzzi.
-For more information on these rooms, click on the icons below.
+Finally the Blue room contains a large double bed, ensuite bathroom with bath.
+For more information on these rooms, click on the links below.

 Mrs Margaret Green, Wood Stanway Farmhouse, Wood Stanway Nr.
 Didbrook Winchcombe, Cheltenham Glos GL54 5PG